 I’ll have to get permission to upload the MTS video, but that’s another post.

-BTW the reason why did I lose my MTS files in the first place?
+BTW, why did I lose my MTS files in the first place?
 I think it may be “user error.”
 Doh.
 It’s probably true.
 I don’t know too many people who have lost their MTS files but the lesson going forward is: “It probably is not a great idea to delete photos in the camera while you are in the field on a shoot.”
-With a 32gb SDHC Card in hand, a good practice to take to heart is to just upload the days work, and if possible, clear out the memory before going on a day’s shoot.
-And if all else fails… use PhotoRec.
+With a 32gb SDHC Card in hand, and a great camera like the GH-1, a good practice to take to heart is to just upload the days work on a computer, and if possible, clear out the memory before going on a day’s shoot.
+And, if all else fails… use PhotoRec.